 If you would like to share one of our tutorials with your friends, co-workers, and colleagues, please do so by:

 We ask that you DO NOT copy the tutorial and:

-You may use the tutorials an unlimited number of times, in limitless PERSONAL PROJECTS, including tangible gift projects or holiday swaps where NO MONEY exchanges hands.
+You may use the tutorials, as shown, an unlimited number of times, in limitless PERSONAL PROJECTS, including tangible gift projects or holiday swaps where NO MONEY exchanges hands.